How Much Does Window Installation Cost In Lebanon?

 Process

-The right company will take time to provide you with a comprehensive project plan, timeline, expectations, and reviews of all material and installation options.
+The most qualified company will take time to provide you with a detailed project plan, timeline, expectations, and reviews of all material and installation options.
 Beware of vague quotes or timelines that lack clear and specific information.
-Look for regular communication throughout the process to avoid surprises later on.
+Look for ongoing communication throughout the process to avoid surprises down the road.

 Warranties